 Introduction 7

 Levels of Service 11

 Demand Forecast and Management 14

 Life Cycle Management Plan 16

-Financial Summary 22
+Financial Summary 23

-Plan Improvement and Monitoring 27
+Plan Improvement and Monitoring 28

-Appendices 31
+Appendices 32

-Appendix 1- Asset management categories
+Appendix 1- Asset management categories Appendix 2: Current standard and policy standard for building assets

-The objective of Building asset management plan is to ensure that assets provide their required levels of services in the most cost effective manner to cater for both present and future customers.
-This Asset Management Plan focuses on the management of the Campbelltown City Councils building assets.
+The objective of a Building Asset Management Plan is to ensure that assets provide their required levels of services in the most cost effective manner to cater for both present and future customers.
+This Asset Management Plan focuses on the management of the Campbelltown City Council's building assets.

-This plan specifies the requirements for effective management of this asset group and the corresponding financial implications.
+The plan specifies the requirements for effective management of this asset group and the corresponding financial implications.
 This plan is reviewed annually with a formal update completed every 4 years.

-This 10 year Building and Facilities Asset Management Plan meets the requirements of Integrated Planning and Reporting with respect to it being a component of the Resourcing Strategy
+This 10 year Building and Facilities Asset Management Plan meets the requirements of Integrated Planning and Reporting with respect to it being a component of the Resourcing Strategy.